-When TTLDiff and TTLDiff match, the TCP sender calculates the appropriate cwnd in bytes based on the approved sending rate and measured round-trip time as follows:
+When TTLDiff and TTLDiff' match, the TCP sender then calculates the appropriate cwnd based on the approved sending rate and measured round-trip time as follows:

-$$cwnd = Rate RTT \frac{MSS}{MSS + H}$$ (1)
+$$cwnd = \frac{Rate RTT}{MSS + H} \tag{1}$$

 where Rate is the approved rate request in Bps, RTT is the recently measured round-trip time in seconds, MSS is the maximum segment size for the TCP connection in bytes and H is the estimated header overhead for the connection in bytes.
 The TCP sender paces out the Quick-Start packets at the approved sending rate over the next RTT1.
 Upon receipt of an acknowledgment for the first Quick-Start packet, the TCP sender returns to ACK-paced transmission.